Axionis47/finsolve-abac-rag/README.md

 # FinSolve ABAC RAG (Simple Guide)

-This project is an internal chatbot for a company (FinSolve).
-It answers questions using your documents and follows strict access rules.
-We use an ABAC policy (Attribute Based Access Control) and a RAG pipeline (Retrieval Augmented Generation).
+I built an internal chatbot for a company (FinSolve).
+It answers questions from our documents and follows clear access rules.
+I use an ABAC policy (Attribute Based Access Control) and a RAG pipeline (Retrieval Augmented Generation).

-If you just want to run and try, follow Quick Start below.
+If you just want to run it and try, follow Quick Start below.
+I kept the language simple.

 ---

-## What it can do
+## What I built it to do
 - Secure login (basic, for demo)
-- Finds best information using:
+- Find the best information using:
   - Dense search (Chroma + OpenAI embeddings)
   - Sparse search (BM25)
   - Fusion of both (RRF)